Torrens Connect

+Torrens Connect no longer operates the tram services since August 2025, but will continue to maintain the tram fleet and infrastructure until 2035.
+Torrens Connect will also continue to operate bus services until the end of contract.
+As of August 2025, Torrens Connect has a fleet of 200 buses.

 History

 In July 2019, the Government of South Australia announced its intention to privatise the Adelaide Metro tram services operated by the Department of Planning, Transport & Infrastructure.
 In March 2020, the Torrens Connect consortium of Torrens Transit, John Holland and UGL Rail were awarded the North-South contract.

-The contract commenced on 5 July 2020 and will run for eight years with a two-year optional extension.
+The contract began in July 2020 and will run for eight years with a two-year optional extension.
 As well as tram services, the contract includes bus services, Torrens Transit already operated as an established Adelaide Metro contractor.
+As part of an election commitment made by the South Australian Labor Party, the government announced in 2023 that tram services would return to public ownership in July 2025.
+Operation of tram services returned to the state government on 31 August 2025.
+However, Torrens Connect will continue to maintain the tram fleet and infrastructure until 2035.